Grilled Oysters with Chipotle Tarragon Butter and Gremolata are a fun and flavorful summer treat!

 I would absolutely recommend this hotel to out of town visitors and Jardenea to anyone looking for high quality, bold, local cuisine.
 It was a perfect anniversary dinner.

-- 1 tablespoon chipotle chilies in adobe sauce, patted dry and minced
+- 1 tablespoon canned chipotle chilies in adobo, patted dry and minced

 - 1 tablespoon fresh tarragon, finely chopped